M: 07788 857 092 | E: firstname.lastname@example.org

 Once the behaviour consultation has been completed you will receive a detailed Behaviour Modification Plan from me along with separate documentation describing each area of training that you will be advised to carry out.
 The vet will also receive a short written report so they know what we are doing and that this is documented on your dog’s medical records.

-Most importantly, as part of the Behaviour Modification package you will receive three months phone/email follow-up plus a follow up visit four to six weeks after the initial consultation so we can assess progress.
-If the situation is complex or involves multiple issues a further three visits can be booked.
+Most importantly, as part of the Behaviour Modification package you will receive three months phone/email/zoom follow-up after the initial consultation so we can assess progress.
+If the situation is complex or involves multiple issues it may take longer.

 How much will this cost?

-The cost for the full Behaviour Modification Package including the pre-consultation telephone interview, consultation visit, written report for you and your vet, liaison with vet where necessary, any training plans required, a follow up visit to assess progress and three months phone/email follow up is £195*.
+The cost for the full Behaviour Modification Package including the initial consultation telephone/Zoom interview, written report for you and your vet, liaison with vet where necessary, any training plans required, and to assess progress and ‘tweak’ the programme, three months phone/email follow up is £240 + Vat (£288 including Vat).

 I look forward to working with your and your dog.